 Prozac, generically known as fluoxetine, is an antidepressant.
 Prozac is an SSRI or selective serotonin reuptake inhibitor.

 These types of drugs affect the serotonin neurotransmitter in the brain.
 They also improve mood and prevent feelings of depression and anxiety.

-Prozac is available as a liquid, tablet, capsule, or a delayed-release capsule.
-It is suitable for adults and children over the age of 10 years.
-However, only children with major depressive disorder (MDD) or obsessive compulsive disorder (OCD) are allowed to take Prozac.
+Prozac is available as a liquid, tablet, capsule, or delayed-release capsule.
+It is suitable for adults and children over the age of 8 years.

 Prozac is prescribed for various mental health disorders, including: